Goldwork (embroidery): Europe

 After this period it was also used frequently in the clothing and furnishings of the royalty and nobility throughout Europe, and still later on military and other regalia.
 The Imperial and Ecclesiastical Treasury in Vienna displays vestments decorated with accomplished Or nué in the form of saints.

 Or nué ('shaded gold') is a special technique invented in the 15th century, wherein many threads of passing or Japan thread are laid down parallel and touching.
 By varying the spacing and color of the couching stitches, elaborate, gleaming images can be created.
 This is commonly used to depict the garments of saints in church embroidery.

+Since the price of material is dependent on the market price of gold and silver, the business of goldwork craft has been affected by the 2020s commodities boom and the economic impact of the 2026 Iran war.

+Crafters working for the Holy Week in Spain have to choose whether to absorb the increased cost or re-negotiate their standing orders.

 South Asia

 The use of goldwork in South Asia predates the arrival of the Greeks in 365–323 BC.
 Metal thread embroidery in the subcontinent uses precious and semiprecious stones and wire in distinctive ways.
 It is certain that the use of gold and silver embroideries, known as zari, was used in South Asia in the 15th century.
 Gold thread which was made out of beaten metal strips wrapped around a silk core was introduced in the subcontinent from Singapore.